dsoto/WP17/outline.md

 <!-- survey_counts.ipynb -->

+Table: Number of surveys.
+Percent surveyed is the percentage of all households in each category that were given a survey.
+Valid fraction, is the percentage of all households in each category that have complete responses for the appliance ownership and usage questions.

 |                     |   total_surveys |   AE_count |   percent_surveyed |   valid_fraction_HH |
 |:--------------------|----------------:|-----------:|-------------------:|--------------------:|
 | PLN_grid            |             619 |        660 |           0.937879 |            0.631818 |